unitartu-remrob/remrob-server/README.md

 ## Remrob installation

-See https://github.com/unitartu-remrob/remrob-setup for installation instructions.
+See https://github.com/unitartu-remrob/remrob-setup for full remrob app installation instructions.

 ---

-# remrob-server: ROS-VNC container management API
+# remrob-server

-The remrob-server is a Node.js app for launching [ROS-VNC containers](https://github.com/unitartu-remrob/remrob-docker) via an API.
+A Node.js API for launching and monitoring [ROS-VNC containers](https://github.com/unitartu-remrob/remrob-docker).

-The app provides authentication and authorization layers, and uses Docker compose to craft user-specific container environments.
+The API has authentication and authorization middleware, and uses Docker compose to craft user-specific container environments.

 ## Requirements